chemodun/X4-UniverseEditor/src/ClusterRelocationService/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [1.3.1] - 2025-11-25

+- Fixed
+  - Issue with count() in XPath.
+  - Leading zeros in page and text IDs in Translations.

 ### [1.3.0] - 2025-10-21